gulshanchandolia/HackersRank---30-days-of-code/Day 03/README.md

 # HackersRank---30-days-of-code
 ## Objective
-In this challenge, you will work with arithmetic operators.
+In this challenge, we learn about conditional statements.
 Check out the Tutorial tab for learning materials and an instructional video.

 ## Task
-Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.
-Round the result to the nearest integer.
+Given an integer, n, perform the following conditional actions:

+If n is odd, print Weird
+If n is even and in the inclusive range of 2 to 5, print Not Weird If n is even and in the inclusive range of 6 to 20, print Weird If n is even and greater than 20, print Not Weird Complete the stub code provided in your editor to print whether or not n is weird.